Blood Bowl 3

 Blood Bowl 3 is a turn-based fantasy sports video game developed by Cyanide Studios and published by Nacon.
 It is a sequel to the 2015 video game Blood Bowl 2, based on the Blood Bowl board game by Games Workshop and is the third Blood Bowl game created by Cyanide.
-The game was released on 23 February 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S, with a Nintendo Switch port to follow sometime later in 2023.
+The game was released on 23 February 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S, with a Nintendo Switch port planned to be released at a later date.

-The game uses the newly updated Second Edition ruleset.
+The game uses the newly updated Second Season ruleset.
 It contains a single-player campaign as well as multiplayer.

 The game was announced in August 2020 but had numerous delays and postponement to its release date.
-The launch was met with criticism over the new monetisation system introduced into the game, bugs and crashes, readability, as well as server issues and a lack of tools present in the previous game.
+The launch was met with criticism over the new monetisation system introduced into the game, bugs and crashes, poor AI, readability, as well as server issues and a lack of tools and features present in the previous game.